Eczema Fact vs. Eczema Fiction

 Published On: Jul 7, 2017

-“One of the most common concerns that exist in the lay public is that it is contagious.
-They see a rash and wonder if it’s an infection, and the answer is no. It’s not contagious at all,” Spergel said.
+False graphic“One of the most common concerns is that eczema is contagious,” said Dr. Spergel.
+“People] see a rash and wonder if it’s an infection, and the answer is no. It’s not contagious at all.”

-“Another misperception is that it’s not serious,” said Yamauchi.
+False graphic“Another misperception is that eczema is not serious,” said Dr. Yamauchi.
 “That’s not true because people with eczema have a lot of quality-of-life issues.
 While eczema is not life-threatening, there is a considerable psychological impact.
-It’s itchy, it’s painful, and it’s not just a skin condition.”
+It’s itchy, it’s painful and it’s not just a skin condition.”

-“When people realize it’s an inflammatory condition more or less from an allergy, they begin to wonder, ‘Well, what am I allergic to?
-What do I need to stop eating or stop being around to get my eczema under control?’”
-Spergel said.
+False graphic“When people realize it’s an inflammatory condition more or less from an allergy, they begin to wonder, ‘Well, what am I allergic to?
+What do I need to stop eating or stop being around to get my eczema under control?’” said Dr. Spergel.
 “But it’s more about taking proper care of your skin.”

-If scientists can pinpoint the behaviors of this disease at a molecular level, this means they are on track to learning how to prevent the body from experiencing an inflammatory response, and better yet, how to prevent eczema from developing in the first place.
+If scientists can pinpoint the behaviors of eczema at a molecular level, this means they are on track to learning how to prevent the body from experiencing an inflammatory response, and better yet, how to prevent eczema from developing in the first place.

 Get the latest eczema news delivered to your inbox.